 Efforts of lawmakers at the federal and state level to address the effects of COVID-19 on businesses may have an adverse effect on the financial condition and results of operations of the Company.
 At the federal and state level, there have been proposals by lawmakers to retroactively amend business interruption insurance policies to cover claims related to COVID-19 when such insurance policies otherwise would exclude such risks.
 In addition, a number of states have instituted, and other states are considering instituting, changes designed to effectively expand workers' compensation coverage by creating presumptions of compensability of claims for certain types of workers.
-If these efforts are successful and enforceable, the Company may be forced to pay claims under policies for which it received inadequate premiums to cover such risks, and therefore the Company's reserves may be inadequate to pay such claims.
+The Company has received both business interruption and workers' compensation claims related to COVID-19, and we expect that we will continue to receive claims related to COVID-19.
+If the efforts of lawmakers to effectively expand coverage under business interruption, workers' compensation and other policies on a retroactive basis are successful and enforceable, the Company may be forced to pay claims under policies for which it received inadequate premiums to cover such risks, and therefore the Company's reserves may be inadequate to pay such claims.
 At the state level, insurance departments throughout the country have issued bulletins and regulations urging or requiring insurers to extend grace periods for the payment of policy premiums and to refrain from canceling or non-renewing policies for the non-payment of policy premiums for policyholders adversely affected by COVID-19.
+While many of these requirements and recommendations have expired or are scheduled to expire in the near future, insurance departments could reinstate or extend them as conditions deteriorate and/or the negative impact of the pandemic on policyholders persists.
 It is uncertain what impact these government mandates may have on our ability to recover unpaid premiums on the affected policies or what our obligations may be for the payment of claims made under policies for which we have not received premium payments.
-At least one state regulator has issued an order requiring insurers to issue premium refunds, and regulators in other states could take similar actions.
+Some state regulators have issued orders requiring insurers to issue premium refunds or credits, and regulators in other states could take similar action.
 It is not yet clear the extent of impact on the Company these new regulations will have or what other actions may be taken by government bodies, both legislative and regulatory, in reaction to COVID-19.
 For further discussion on risks related to emerging claim and coverage issues see "The effect of emerging claim and coverage issues on our business is uncertain" and "If we are unable to underwrite risks accurately and charge competitive yet profitable rates to our policyholders, our business, financial condition and results of operations will be materially adversely affected" in "Part I-Item 1A-Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.